sara-sabr/ITStrategy/_pages/en/security-assessment-automation-lessons-learned.md

 The lessons learned from the PoC are:

 1. **There is a need to balance automation and manual assessments**: The experiment showed that LLMs can speed up Security Assessments and reduce manual work, but accuracy requires mature information stewardship and a balanced approach between automation and human judgment.
 AskSage addressed relevant security controls but lacked specific references or evidence.
 Enhancing the assessment involves verifying sources, providing explicit document references, understanding context, and collaborating with experts.

 2. **The accuracy rate for this PoC was 55% amongst the 72 National Institute of Standards and Technology (NIST) Controls that were assessed**, Regular LLM updates, that include iterative training of the LLM on Government of Canada evolving security control profiles, departmental polices and solution’s specific evidence, are crucial for accuracy.

 3. **Leveraging reusable IT solution components reduces time to complete SA&As**: The experiment highlighted the security and efficiency benefits of actively re-using IT solution components as part of a solution’s architecture.
 This approach streamlines assessments and enhances security.

 4. **LLM tools are rapidly evolving and improving:** LLM tools, including AskSage, constantly improve and evolve.
 AskSage has added functionality like direct Word document injection and image recognition during the PoC.
-Staying up to date with new capabilities and deprecated features requires monitoring the platforms' product roadmap, terms and conditions, and practicing effective risk management.
+Staying up to date with new capabilities and deprecated features requires monitoring the platforms' product roadmap, terms and conditions, and practising effective risk management.

 5. **Knowledge of how to use an LLM correctly (including prompt writing and scripting) is essential.** Knowledge of how to use an LLM effectively is essential for running and testing the AskSage tool.
 It required knowledge in APIs, scripting languages, and the ability to write effective prompts.
 Without our limited staff knowledge in these areas, the successful execution of the PoC would not have been possible.

 6. **Challenges exist in IITB in running** **experimentations.** Some of the challenges that the PoC experienced that may hold other teams back from running experimentations included: difficulty in paying for a temporary SaaS solution, difficulty in finding personnel with time to participate in the activities of the PoC, and the additional work related to the requirement to run the PoC as a project.

-# Introduction
+## Introduction

 Security Assessments and Authorizations (SA&As) play a crucial role in ensuring the reliability and compliance of IT solutions.
 SA&As are completed before the launch of an IT solution, following significant modifications, or during periodic reviews.